Help us improve your experience.

 If required, break and clear the loop.
 To bring the interface back online, you can configure a revert interval using the revert-interval seconds statement at the [edit protocols loop-detect interface name] hierarchy level.
 When the revert interval expires, the device automatically brings the interface back online.
 The default revert interval is 0 seconds, which means the interval never expires and the interface doesn't automatically revert to its prior state.

-If you don’t explicitly configure a revert interval other than 0, the port never reverts to its state before the loop detection event and action.
+If you don’t explicitly configure a revert interval other than 0, the port never reverts to its state before the loop detect event and action.
 To manually bring the interface back online, you must clear the status using the clear loop-detect enhanced interface name command.

 Supported Interface Configurations